CLIENT TESTIMONIALS & CHARITY EVENTS

-Your generosity enable us to provide vital services for even more people with autism and their families as well as raise much needed awareness within local communities.
+Your generosity enables us to provide vital services for even more people with autism and their families as well as raise much needed awareness within local communities.

 50 years ago, we started as a small group of friends who were frustrated at the lack of understanding and help available for us and our children.
 We decided to act for ourselves, to help transform the lives of everyone affected by autism, and now, 50 years later, our small group has grown into a national society.
 From good times to challenging times, we're there at every stage, for parents who need advice and support for their children or adults on the spectrum who want to lead the life they choose.

 Thanks to the hard work and support of people like you we can continue to do this.

 Once again, a BIG thank you from all of us at the National Autistic Society.